RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 start_buffer_td=redvox.common.date_time_utils.timedelta(minutes=2)
 ```

-_end_buffer_td:_ a timedelta object representing how much additional time after the end_datetime to add when looking for data.
+`end_buffer_td`: a timedelta object representing how much additional time after the end_datetime to add when looking for data.
 If `None` or not given, 120 seconds is added.
 The default value is `None`.

 _Examples:_